aws-samples/serverless-store-finder/README.md

 ### API Pattern 1

 During the deployment of the AWS SAM template for API 1, an AWS Lambda custom resource is invoked by the Amazon CloudFormation stack provisioning process.
-This `storefinder-datageneration` AWS Lambda function loads store data from the `stores.json` file in `sam/api-pattern1/storefinder-datageneration`.
+This `storefinder-datageneration` AWS Lambda function loads store data from the `stores.json` file found in `sam/api-pattern1/storefinder-datageneration`.

 If you would like to use your own data, update this file before the AWS SAM template deployment.
 The summary of the load are displayed in both the `storeFinderDataGenerationResult` output of the Amazon CloudFormation stack, and the Amazon CloudWatch Logs log stream for the AWS Lambda function.